ncutrona/BARISTA/README.md

 ### Data Access

 For now, we direct users to the UCI Machine Learning Repository [link](https://archive.ics.uci.edu/ml/index.php).
 If this work is accepted, we will release a link to our research group's one-drive that contains already pre-processed data.
+For now, users will have to fill in missing values manually.

 ### How To Run